Lewis & Clark Trail State Park

-Two teepees are available on a first-come, first-served basis through Oct.
-31. The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
+Two teepees are available April 1 - October 31, and are reservable from May 15-September 15.
+The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
 No cooking or flames allowed inside the teepees.
 Pets are allowed inside the teepees but must be on leash at the site.

 The park provides two group camps that accommodate approximately 50 people each.
 Group Camp 1 is tent only, Group Camp 2 may accommodate tents or limited RVs.
 No hookups are available.
 Fees vary with size of the group.
 Call the park at (509) 337-6457 to reserve a group camp..

 Reservations & fees

 Services & supplies

 Supplies are available in Waitsburg and Dayton Monday through Saturday afternoons all year.
 Saturday afternoons and Sundays may require a visit to Walla Walla, 25 miles south, for supplies other than food and fuel.